 Numazu Alps (沼津アルプス)

-Today I hiked the Numazu Alps, which lies alongside the city of Numazu in Shizuoka.
+In February of 2024 I hiked the Numazu Alps, which lies alongside the city of Numazu in Shizuoka.
+The course has quite varied scenery with opportunities to see both Mt Fuji and Suruga bay.
 The name “alps” makes it sound like it’s a really high mountain range but it actually has a max elevation of only 391m.
-Even with its low elevation, since there’s a lot of ups-and-downs on this trail, you end up with about 1000m in elevation gain over 10km.
+This makes it a perfect candidate for a winter hike!

 There's a pagoda at the start of the trail, with a (slightly cloudy) view of Mt Fuji.

-From the Numazu Alps carpark, its a short walk to the first of seven peaks on the course, Mt Kanakuni (香貫山, Kanakuni-yama).
+Starting my hike at the Numazu Alps carpark, its a short walk to the first of seven peaks on the course, Mt Kanakuni (香貫山, Kanakuni-yama).

 Mt Kanakuni, there wasn't much to see.